Newhaven Circular Walk

 12. In 325 metres at the end of the wall on your left, take a signed path on your left.
 If this looks overgrown, just continue to the main road, turn left and cross it when you can, then take the path to the right.

 13. The main path veers to the right and reaches steps in 140 metres.
 Go up the steps to arrive at the A259 in 10 metres.
 Cross the road carefully using the island, turn left and in 25 metres take the signed path on your right.
-An accompanying map indicates an improbably straight line – just follow the obvious path on the ground towards a rail bridge!
+Follow the obvious path on the ground towards a rail bridge.
 In 240 metres turn right on Marine Parade.
 In 30 metres, immediately after the bridge, cross the road for Bishopstone station, or continue to Section 6 for refreshments or to complete the walk.

 5B Short cut (4.8 km)